1972 United States presidential election in Michigan

-Delta, Lake, Washtenaw, and Wayne counties were the only four of Michigan's 83 counties to vote for McGovern.
-Washtenaw was one of only five counties outside of South Dakota (McGovern's home state) to vote for McGovern after voting for Richard Nixon in 1968.
+Delta, Lake, Washtenaw, and Wayne Counties were the only four of Michigan's 83 counties to vote for McGovern.
+Washtenaw was one of only six counties outside South Dakota (McGovern's home state) to vote for McGovern after voting for Richard Nixon in 1968.
 Nixon became the first Republican to win the White House without carrying Washtenaw since Benjamin Harrison in 1888.

-As of the 2020 presidential election, this is the last time Wayne County was decided by a single-digit margin.
+Gogebic County would not vote Republican again until 2016.
+As of the 2024 presidential election, this is the last time Wayne County was decided by a single-digit margin.
 It is also the last election in which Michigan voted to the left of New York.